Jack Stauber: Style

-Meg Fair of the Pittsburgh City Paper highlighted Stauber's knack of "pulling unrelated sounds and influences into [his] music, throwing them into a bowl and tossing them into a strange salad that challenges your musical taste buds."
+Meg Fair of the Pittsburgh City Paper highlighted Stauber's knack of "pulling unrelated sounds and influences into [his] music, throwing them into a bowl and tossing them into a strange salad that challenges your musical taste buds".
 Jenna Minnig of PennState CommMedia compared Stauber's voice and hypnagogic pop style to Ariel Pink's.
 However she said it was reductive to compare the two.
-The Knoxville News Sentinels Chuck Campbell said that Stauber's music videos is "nostalgic and childlike, but there’s also something disturbingly adult about them, the kind of thing that might have surfaced on Pee-wee's Playhouse back in the day."
+The Knoxville News Sentinels Chuck Campbell said that Stauber's music videos are "nostalgic and childlike, but there’s also something disturbingly adult about them, the kind of thing that might have surfaced on Pee-wee's Playhouse back in the day".

 Music

 Stauber is well known for his hypnagogic pop, avant-pop, and synth-pop music.
 His unique vocal effects are developed in the shower, and are inspired by Donovan's song "Hurdy Gurdy Man".
 Stauber collects objects to create sounds to use in songs, and has a drawer filled with "various noise-makers" he has collected.

 Indie singer-songwriter Sidney Gish and model Paris Jackson are among the artists expressing admiration for Stauber's music.